stellamoretti/dsp/05a-python.md

 >> - A list is mutable (its values can be changed) whereas a set is immutable (its values cannot be changed once created).
 >> - Syntactically, lists are enclosed within square brackets and sets are enclosed within curly brackets.

+>> Comparing performance:
+>> If iterating over a sequence of values, Python perform slower than lists because they use a hashtable as their underlying data structure.
+However if checking the existence of a value in a sequence, this can be performed faster with a set in which the elements are unique.

 ---

 ### Q3.
 Lambda Function